oilandsugar/staticpinpatchmtl/content/info/participants.en.md

 Qc, Canada
 H4G 2X1

+**On the day of the event:** One person will go around to pick up the items for the gift bags and another one for the contest items.
+Your items need to be ready not long after your arrival, so don't put them too far in your stock!

 ## Lunch [FoodRelay](https://foodrelay.ca/)

 If you’d like to receive a personalized lunch cooked in the morning by a chef and delivered to your table for 15$ per person, please contact us!
 You will be offered many options (adapted to all sorts of diets, allergies, and restrictions).
 Since there aren’t many restaurants near the venue, it’s a good idea!